NationalDigitalStewardshipResidency/aapbndsr_iw2016/KathrynGronsbell/workshop-materials/01_cli-basics.md

 ### Opening, reading, writing, and moving files and directories

 1. Let's dig into the sample files.
-Change the working directory to whereever the ZIP file was auto-downloaded to.
+Change the working directory to where ever the ZIP file was auto-downloaded to.
 You can type `cd` then drag and drop the folder containing _cli-basics-samples.zip_.
 This might look like:

         cd Downloads/